ajkoi/voc/README.md

 # To learn things

 ## Now in the database
-- german irregular verbs. (on csv)
+- german irregular verbs. (on csv/)

 ## Feel free to add things and open a pull request.